guzmonne/dynamodb-graph/README.md

   });
 ```

-On a positive note, `FilterExpresions` allow more operators that we can use.
-Not all of them can be applied while using this pattern, so I have only the ones of value.
+On a positive note, `FilterExpresions` has more operators that we can use.
+Not all of them can be applied while using this pattern, so I have only included the ones with value.
 These are:

 * `IN`: True if the `data` of the Node is included on the `value` list.
 * `contains`: True if the `data` contains a substring equal to the `value`.